-This migration has been unmatched in both its scale and its implications, and through the Hope & Opportunity series, we take a human centric approach to understanding this mega trend.
-We seek to understand what brings them into the city, what their experiences have been, and their future plans.
-Not solely because their stories are fascinating, but because through these stories we are able to better understand of how the cities of the future need to be built, communities supported, and resources allocated.
+This migration has been unmatched in both its scale and its implications, and through the Hope & Opportunity series, we take a human-centric approach to understanding this megatrend.
+We seek to understand what brings them to the city, what their experiences have been, and their future plans.
+Not solely because their stories are fascinating, but because through these stories we are able to better understand how the cities of the future need to be built, communities supported, and resources allocated.

 To download the full report, please click here.